For all we know, animals do not grasp the concept of private property, and your pet certainly does not want to upset you by taking your things.

 Provide Your Dog with Enough Stimulation

-Just like you, your dog needs plenty of exercises as well as mental and emotional stimulation.
+Just like you, your dog needs plenty of exercise as well as mental and emotional stimulation.
 Make sure to keep boredom at bay by spending quality time with your pooch every day.
 Otherwise, your dog will resort to its own devices to keep itself occupied — which could mean chewing on your shoes.

 Stop Playing Chase